Briggsc28/briggsc28.github.io/_posts/2015-08-25-Auto-update-your-TypeScript-Definition.md

 > It is important to not check the definitions as they are only used by the developer machine and should only be created by using the new Gulp task

-### 6. Tell the Gulp task to run on every Project open
+### 6. Set the Gulp task to run on every Project open

 * Open the Task Runner Explorer window.
 * Right-click the task and select when you want it to run in the bindings menu.